 Time is the most precious asset we’ve got.
 It means life, and it’s never coming back.
 In a world where everyone seems to be in a rush, it feels like time is flying.
 Not sure about you, but when I was a child, I felt like I had all the time in the world.
 Much later, as a grown-up woman, always busy to do more and achieve more, I had to sign up for time management courses so that I could cope with stress and learn how to manage my hours.

-In April this year, I turned thirty-nine, and I was happy to witness a major transformation in myself: no more panic knowing that soon I’m going to be forty.
+In April this year, I turned forty, and I was happy to witness a major transformation in myself: no more panic knowing that soon I’m going to be forty.
 No more sadness or fear of getting older.
 This year, the only thing I wanted for myself was to celebrate a new year and feel grateful for everything I’ve learned so far at the school of life.
 To look at the future as an excellent opportunity to learn more and grow from my experiences.

 Beautiful…but it wasn’t always like that.
 Like many other people I know, both women and men, I was terrified of the idea of growing older.
 I could feel this fear in my bones years ago, when I “changed the prefix” and turned thirty.
 At the time, I didn’t express that out loud and pretended everything was okay, but, deep inside, I was terrified.
 To me, such a change was a powerful mental, psychological transition that came with high pressure on my chest, followed by painful beats of my heart.
 I wasn’t ready, and I can recall that I wanted all my youngest years back.